vbauer/houdini/README.md

 ## Example

-This tiny examples show the power of Houdini: one class, two converters, re-usable logic, no one line of excess code.
+This tiny example shows the power of Houdini: one class, two converters, re-usable logic, no one line of excessive code.

 ```java
 @Component